 Wat Chai Wattanaram is an impressive site, situated on the banks of the Chao Phraya River.
 There are many structures including several large chedi surrounded by an inner and outer wall.
 Along the inner wall you will find rows of Buddha statues which were beheaded by the Burmese in 1767.
 If staying in the city overnight this temple is said to be the best place to watch the sunset.

 The high-light of Wat Lokkayasutharam is its enormous Reclining Buddha measuring 42 meters long and 8 meters high.
 In front of the Buddha is a small altar with a small reclining Buddha where visitors can make offerings, many of which use pieces of gold leaf given out by the local ladies.

 Wat Phu Khao Thong

-Wat Phu Khao Thong was was a monastery originally built in 1395 on the north east side of the current site by King Ramesuan, however after the Burmese invasion in 1569 the current structure was built as a Burmese style chedi but was never finished.
+Wat Phu Khao Thong was a monastery originally built in 1395 on the north east side of the current site by King Ramesuan, however after the Burmese invasion in 1569 the current structure was built as a Burmese style chedi but was never finished.
 Years later Prince Naresuan had a Thai style chedi built on top of its base to commemorate its independence and victory over the Burmese in 1584.
-If your feeling energetic you can climb up all 79 steps to the top.
+If you’re feeling energetic you can climb up all 79 steps to the top.

 It is also important to remember that although these are ruined sites they are still seen as sacred monuments to Buddhists, therefore please remain respectful, never climb on a Buddha statue, and please follow the dress code of covering shoulders and wearing long pants or skirts.

-Ayutthaya Historical Park is a lovely day out from the hustle and bustle of Bangkok, Just remember to bring plenty of water, a hat and sunscreen as the heat can be very intense especially during the day.
+Ayutthaya Historical Park is a lovely day out from the hustle and bustle of Bangkok; just remember to bring plenty of water, a hat and sunscreen as the heat can be very intense especially during the day.

 Thanks for reading,